USA4UNHCR/social_listening/news_cluster/README.md

 ### config.yml

-This is where the setting for the number of clusters to be generated lives, and whether to restrict processing to articles with refugee-related keywords.
+This is where various settings live, such as whether to restrict process to just articles with refugee keywords, hyperparameters for the modeling + clustering processes, etc.

 ### environment.yml